j0ker70/Scripts/README.md

 * Copy emojis from dmenu
 * Reads from a file that has all the emojis listed
 * has issues in showing the emoji in dmenu.
 (In arch, installing `libxft-bgra` package from aur solves the issue

+## prompt

+* Gives a prompt to user to select either yes or no
+* If user selects yes then it runs the command specified in the argument